djgoldsmith/shape/305/02-Javascript.md

 ## Functions as Object properties

- - Remember that an object can contain *ANY* javascript object
+ - Remember that an object can contain *ANY* JavaScript object
  - This includes Functions
-   - Gives Class like functionlity
+   - Gives Class like functionality
- - When the function is called, it ocurs within the object
+ - When the function is called, it occurs within the object

 ## Functions as Object Parameters